lundjohan/chess-engine/README.md

   ..Typescript
   npm install --save-dev typescript

-Well I want to create my engine incrementally, so it CAN make sense writing a client (other than just complete the engine and hook it up against XBoard).
+I want to create my engine incrementally, so it CAN make sense writing a client (other than just complete the engine and hook it up against XBoard).

 The server & client should incrementally implement the Universal Chess Interface (UCI) protocol. http://page.mi.fu-berlin.de/block/uci.htm